MikalHKU/hku-ect.github.io/_posts/2018-09-05-GithubForStudentPeerReview.md

  * We count the amount of pull-requests students have done, and indicate that if there is no work to review, students should first ask those with the least PR's to submit work.
  * We calculate a score for each student.
 The calculation is: ( amount-of-reviews + "likes"-received-for-comments ) * number-of-unique-students-reviewed

+ {% include figure image_path="/assets/images/student_statistics.png" alt="student stats for week1" caption="student stats for week1" %}

 Especially the last part, how we calculate the score, (hopefully) pushes students to try to give constructive and useful feedback, and review as many different people as possible (avoiding the development of fixed feedback cliques that tend to leave out struggling students).
 At the end of a certain period, we'll give the top-3 students a prize.
 What exactly is still being discussed, but the idea is that it is only valuable when shared (just to drive the point home).

 Reading these stats from github is done through Python, again a nice link to subject matter students received previously, providing an real-world example of what you can use that knowledge for.
-Here's the script we use: https://gitlab.com/snippets/1753337
+[Here's the script we use](https://gitlab.com/snippets/1753337).

 Once this program has run at least once, I'll update with lessons learned, so stay tuned!